 Most city councils in Los Angeles County seat five council members, with the exception of the cities of Los Angeles with 15 members, Long Beach with 9 members, Pasadena and Santa Monica each with 7 members, Pomona and Torrance each with 6 members, and Carson, Compton, Gardena, Inglewood, Lancaster, Palmdale, and Whittier each with 4 members.
 All these, except Santa Monica, have mayors who are elected-at-large.

-Most city councils in Los Angeles County also represent their city's constituents at-large, although some councils divide their seats among designated districts (Alhambra, Bradbury, Compton, Downey, Inglewood, Long Beach, Los Angeles, Pasadena, Pomona, and Redondo Beach).
-Voters in each of these districts respectively select their specific representative to sit on the city council.
+Most city councils in Los Angeles County also represent their city's constituents at-large, although some councils divide seats among designated districts (Alhambra, Arcadia, Bradbury, Compton, Downey, Glendora, Inglewood, La Mirada, Lakewood, Long Beach, Los Angeles, Montebello, Monterey Park, Palmdale, Pasadena, Pomona, and Redondo Beach, West Covina, and Whittier).
+Voters in these cities select their city council representative from within the district in which they reside.

 Almost all city governments in Los Angeles County also seat a City Clerk and City Treasurer, elected by each city's voters at-large.
 Voters in the cities of Los Angeles, Long Beach, and Redondo Beach also elect a City Attorney.
 Los Angeles voters also elect a City Controller.

 The roster of the more than 450 city council members and mayors in Los Angeles County is constantly changing, making it a challenge for the Almanac to maintain a current countywide list.
 For current elected officials for each of county's cities, we refer you to each city's website for current information.
 You can find links to city websites in each of our city pages listed below.